mrmile/PhysicsEngineProject/README.md

 ## Game Goal
 The goal of the game is to hit the enemy with a grenade and avoid the enemy hitting you.
 You win if you reduce the enemy's HP to cero and die if the enemy reduces yours to cero.
 Each turn, enemy or player, finishes once shooting the grenade.
+You can control the stenght of the Shot with LSHIFT and CTRL.